 But for Southeast Asians, in Vietnam, Cambodia, and Laos, the war was always different.
 It was longer, for one thing, having begun in Vietnam in 1954, and it was deadlier.
 In less than two decades, nearly 10 percent of the population in Vietnam alone was killed or wounded, and 1.5 million people fled.
 Their home was the battlefield, and when the war was over, in 1975, it wasn’t really over.
 More than a painful memory, it’s an event that radically altered the personal and cultural history of millions.
 They call it the American War.

-At the Minneapolis Institute of Art, the exhibition “Artists Respond: American Art and the Vietnam War,” curated by the Smithsonian, shows artistic responses to the conflict—mostly from artists in the United States.
+At the Minneapolis Institute of Art, the exhibition “Artists Respond: American Art and the Vietnam War,” organized by the Smithsonian American Art Museum, shows artistic responses to the conflict—mostly from artists in the United States.
 Personal, political, and speaking to a cultural moment that was impossible to escape, the artists captured a country trying to come to terms with the chaos.

 But a second show, appended to this, called “Artists Reflect: Contemporary Views on the American War,” offers a Southeast Asian perspective on the conflict and its aftermath.
 Stories of family, migration, and identity that continue to unfold.